proycon/LaMachine/README.md

 - *Python bindings* - python-ucto, python-frog, python-timbl (for Python 3)
 - *CLAM* - Quickly build RESTful webservices (Python 2)

-Some third-party NLP software is also installed out of the box.
+In the VM, some third-party NLP software is also installed out of the box.
+Both the VM image as well as the docker image are based on Ubuntu Linux 14.04.

 Installation & Usage as Virtual Machine (for Linux, BSD, MacOS X, Windows)
 =========================================================================